Emergency food stamps.

 - The applicant for the emergency foodstamps needs to have a very low income.
 This will usually be around less than $500 per month, with a higher limit in place based on number of household members.

 - The family needs to have very little savings to their name, usually last than $1000.

 - Emergency SNAP is for households that are out of other options and that can't qualify for help from a charity, USDA food program, or state aid.

 - Identification is needed as well as proof of income.

 - Immigrants, migrants, refugees, the homeless, and seasonal farm workers with a very low income are often assisted.

 Note that all applicants will be required to show proof of their social security number, immigration status, monthly expenses, disability (if applicable) and more.
 Most, if not all of this information may be required.
-If there is some documentation that is not able to be provided then the state may still expedite the application to SNAP food stamps.
-This is done at their discretion though and they are under no obligation to do this.
+If there is some documentation that is not able to be provided then the state government may still expedite the application to the emergency SNAP food stamps.
+This is done immediately at their discretion though and they are under no obligation to do this.

 How much assistance is offered from expedited SNAP program?